gomobile/template-blank/README.md

 example, you can set the splash screen display time for a packaged Android or Crosswalk Cordova app using this file.

-If you convert (or upgrade) your "Standard HTML5 Project" into a "Standard HTML5 + Cordova Project" you must comment out the cordova.js script line inside the provided index.html file.
+If you convert (or upgrade) your "Standard HTML5 Project" into a "Standard HTML5 + Cordova Project" you must comment out the noted script files inside the provided index.html file.

 The `cordova.js` script will be needed if you choose to convert your project to